-- 7. Global measures taken to combat drug trafficking, terrorism and other organized and serious crimes have all emphasized the need for financial institutions, including securities market intermediaries, to establish internal procedures that effectively serve to prevent and impede money laundering and terrorist financing.
-The PMLA is in line with these measures and mandates that all registered intermediaries ensure the fulfilment of the aforementioned obligations. - 8.
+- c. adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off. - 11.
 To be in compliance with these obligations, the senior management of a registered intermediary shall be fully committed to establishing appropriate policies and procedures for the prevention of ML and TF and ensuring their effectiveness and compliance with all relevant legal and regulatory requirements.
-The registered intermediaries shall: - i. issue a statement of policies and procedures, on a group basis where applicable, for dealing with ML and TF reflecting the current statutory and regulatory requirements; - ii. ensure that the content of these Directives are understood by all staff members; - iii. regularly review the policies and procedures on the prevention of ML and TF to ensure their effectiveness.
-Further, in order to ensure the effectiveness of policies and procedures, the person doing such a review shall be different from the one who has framed such policies and procedures; - iv. adopt client acceptance policies and procedures which are sensitive to the risk of ML and TF; - v. undertake CDD measures to an extent that is sensitive to the risk of ML and TF depending on the type of client, business relationship or transaction; - vi. have a system in place for identifying, monitoring and reporting suspected ML or TF transactions to the law enforcement authorities; and
+The registered intermediaries shall: - issue a statement of policies and procedures and implement, on a group basis where applicable, for dealing with ML and TF reflecting the current statutory and regulatory requirements; - ensure that the content of these Directives are understood by all staff members; - iii. regularly review the policies and procedures on the prevention of ML and TF to ensure their effectiveness.
+Further, in order to ensure the effectiveness of policies and procedures, the person doing such a review shall be different from the one who has framed such policies and procedures; - adopt client acceptance policies and procedures which are sensitive to the risk of ML and TF; - v. undertake CDD measures to an extent that is sensitive to the risk of ML and TF depending on the type of client, business relationship or transaction; - vi. have a system in place for identifying, monitoring and reporting suspected ML or TF transactions to the law enforcement authorities; and - vii. develop staff members' awareness and vigilance to guard against ML and TF.

-- vii. develop staff members' awareness and vigilance to guard against ML and TF. - 9.
-Policies and procedures to combat ML and TF shall cover: - Communication of group policies relating to prevention of ML and TF to all management and relevant staff that handle account information, securities transactions, money and client records etc. whether in branches, departments or subsidiaries; - ii.
+12. Policies and procedures to combat ML and TF shall cover:

+i.
+Communication of group policies relating to prevention of ML and TF to all management and relevant staff that handle account information, securities transactions, money and client records etc. whether in branches, departments or subsidiaries;

+- ii.
 Client acceptance policy and client due diligence measures, including requirements for proper identification; - iii.
-Maintenance of records; - Compliance with relevant statutory and regulatory requirements; - v.
-Co-operation with the relevant law enforcement authorities, including the timely disclosure of information; and - vi.
+Maintenance of records; - iv.
+Compliance with relevant statutory and regulatory requirements; - v.
+Co-operation with the relevant law enforcement authorities, including the timely disclosure of information; - vi.
 Role of internal audit or compliance function to ensure compliance with the policies, procedures, and controls relating to the prevention of ML and TF, including the testing of the system for detecting suspected money laundering transactions, evaluating and checking the adequacy of exception reports generated on large and/or irregular transactions, the quality of reporting of suspicious transactions and the level of awareness of front line staff, of their responsibilities in this regard; and, - vii.
 The internal audit function shall be independent, adequately resourced and commensurate with the size of the business and operations, organization structure, number of clients and other such factors.